 The 112-acre farm stretching across Route 512 South of Bath has carried the Unangst name since the 1850's.
 The farm began as a dairy and grain farm and as economic times have changed, the farm had to change in order to keep the family farm alive and support the Unangst Family.
 Roger Unangst and his family are currently working the soil.
 Roger is the sixth-generation of Unangst farmers and his son Kody hopes to be the seventh-generation to farm the land.

 Unangst Tree Farms will forever be farmland.
-In 1999, the farm was Preserved through the Northampton County Farmland Preservation.
-The Unangst know the importance of preserving land.
+In 1999, the farm was Preserved through the Northampton County Farmland Preservation Program.
+The Unangst's know the importance of preserving land.
 For without farms, we have NO FOOD.

 On July 7, 2017 we had the joy of celebrating Kody and Kaitlin's wedding!
 What a wonderful day it was with family and friends.
 A day we will never forget.
 Welcome to the family Kaitlin.
-We are so happy you have joined our family.
 Kaitlin graduated from PSU in May 2015 with a degree in Elementary Education.
 She is a Third Grade teacher at Groveland Elementary School in Bucks County.
 You will find Kaitlin managing our Concession Stand.